conda-forge/libcusolvermp-feedstock/README.md

 NVIDIA cuSOLVERMp is a high-performance, distributed-memory, GPU-accelerated library that provides tools for the solution of dense linear systems and eigenvalue problems. cuSOLVERMp is compatible with 2D block-cyclic data layout and provides ScaLAPACK-like C APIs.
-A companion library, CAL, contains utilities to manage communicators and to synchronize processes in a safe way.

 Current build status